Webchunks extension for Firefox 3 TutorialAuthor: Daniel Glazman <daniel@glazman.org>

 Note: this tutorial will use only the word Webchunk for this point.

-Find the most recent XPI in this directory and click on it to install the extension.
+Install Webchunks from addons.mozilla.org.
 Firefox 3 will need to be restarted to install the extension.
 That's all !

 Warning, Webchunks does not work with versions of Firefox older than version 3.